nest/livecd-scripts/README.txt

 A typical workflow would involve running the `bootstrap_workdir` script, then `enter_chroot` with `install_packages` as a parameter, then `enter_chroot` alone and finally, when satisfied, `master_image`.

-/!\ Remove the choice to install Ubuntu on bootup.
+/!\ To remove the choice to install Ubuntu on bootup:

+a) Proper way: rebuild gfxboot-theme-ubuntu with gfxboot-theme-ubuntu-no-ubiquity.patch, take bootlogo out and then put it into /isolinux.
+b) Hacky way: open /isolinux/bootlogo in a hex editor, change "maybe-ubiquity" to spaces (0x20) and then read a prayer.

+Of course, given a choice one would go the hacky way.

 CNS Tutorials
 -------------